MicrosoftDocs/visualstudio-docs/docs/ide/step-7-add-dialog-components-to-your-form.md

 ### To continue or review

--   To go to the next tutorial step, see [Step 8: Write code for the show a picture Button event handler](../ide/step-8-write-code-for-the-show-a-picture-button-event-handler.md).
+-   To go to the next tutorial step, see [Step 8: Write code for the show a picture button event handler](../ide/step-8-write-code-for-the-show-a-picture-button-event-handler.md).

 -   To return to the previous tutorial step, see [Step 6: Name your button controls](../ide/step-6-name-your-button-controls.md).